AxiomExergy/influx-client/README.md

 ## Prerequisites

 This client has only been tested and used against InfluxDB 1.5 and Python 3.5.
+There is basic support for Python 2.7 as of version `1.9.0`.
 If you want to support any other environments, please submit a pull request.

 ## Installation